TrebledJ/trebledj.github.io/content/posts/programming/concepts/2023-04-24-the-mathematics-of-types.md

 ---
 title: "The Mathematics of Types"
-description: "Programming isn't about mindlessly typing away on a keyboard.
+excerpt: "Programming isn't about mindlessly typing away on a keyboard.
 There is an aesthetic quality that comes with approaching a problem."
 tags:
   - mathematics
   - haskell